bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-If you just want to run your game logic systems in the middle of your stage, after input is processed but before rendering occurs, add the `CoreLabel::GameLogic` to them.
+If you just want to run your game logic systems in the middle of your schedule, after input is processed but before rendering occurs, add the `CoreLabel::GameLogic` to them.

 You can apply the same label(s) to many systems at once using **system sets** with the `App::add_system_set(systems: impl SystemIterator, labels: impl SystemLabelIterator)` method.